 Consider your participants and corporate culture when scheduling a conference call.
-What time zones are involved, how long will the call be, etc. During long calls for example, schedule a short recess or allow participants to take a short break as needed.
-Remind your participants not to place their line on “HOLD” as many office PBX’s will play music into the conference.
-Instead, they can press 4# on their telephone keypad and MUTE their connection while they are unavailable.
-Moderators can visually monitor participant status in their own private Conference Room on our web site.
+What time zones are involved, how long will the call be, etc?
+During long calls for example, schedule a short recess or allow participants to take a short break as needed.
+Remind your participants not to place their line on “HOLD” as many offices play hold music which will pipe into the conference.

 Use the Right Equipment